GitCat-web/GitCat-web.github.io/index.md

 ## About Me

-High School student learning python in a computer programming class.
+I am a high school student learning Python in a computer programming class.
+I enjoy playing games like Hollow Knight or Sudoku and have only ever created one game prior to this one.
+Said game was a rhythm game created in unity for a class I took last year.
+Finally, my other hobbies include reading manga and listening to music.

 ## About My Project